haroonalhadisk/video-transcriber-app/Readme.md

 **Error: FFmpeg not found**
 - Make sure FFmpeg is installed and added to your system PATH
+- For Google Colab, install with `!apt-get install -y ffmpeg`
 - Restart the application after installing FFmpeg

 **Error: Missing required packages**
-- Run `pip install torch openai-whisper requests instaloader browser_cookie3` to install the required packages
+- Run `pip install torch openai-whisper requests instaloader browser_cookie3 gradio` to install the required packages
 - Make sure you have a compatible Python version (3.7+)

 **Error: 'Whisper' object has no attribute 'model'**